armory/docs-cdaas/content/en/deployment/strategies/overview.md

 monitor prior to exposing the changes to the majority user base.
 This allows you to ensure stability and performance of the new version before creating a widespread impact.
 This minimizes the impact of potential issues on user.

+To use a canary strategy effectively, the performance of the canary version needs to be accurately measured.
+Additionally, it is necessary to determine if the performance of the canary falls within an acceptable range.
+For instance, a common metric used is the percentage of 5xx responses in the canary version.
+While integrating monitoring tools to conduct canary analysis is straightforward, finding the correct thresholds for health metrics can be challenging.
+A canary strategy is suited for you, if you are already aware of metrics and thresholds that determine the health of your application.

 ### When to use the blue/green strategy

 Blue/Green deployments are great when you want the ability to rapidly roll back if issues are detected.
 Given that both